JasonKentDotDev/env-guardian-site/docs/commands/ignore.md

 $ env-guardian ignore-files path/to/file.js another/path/file.ts

 # Output
-✔ Now ignoring ALL variables in path\to\file.js
+✔ Now ignoring ALL variables in path/to/file.js
-✔ Now ignoring ALL variables in another\path\file.ts
+✔ Now ignoring ALL variables in another/path/file.ts
-✨ Updated ignore config at path\to\.envscanignore.json
+✨ Updated ignore config at /path/to/.envscanignore.json
 ```

 ---